HiranoKohta/mirror-jellyfin-plugins-repo/README.md

 =======
 English is not my native language, so the text may not have machine translation accuracy, I'm sorry.
 _______
-This Jellyfin plugin mirror is intended for those who, for some reason, have the regulator block the sites of the original repositories.
+This Jellyfin plugin mirror is intended for those who, for some reason, have the provider block the sites of the original repositories.

 There are 2 types of mirrors in total.: